The Color Wave Mission

 Co-Founder of Color wave Walls

 Fazio, a Lakeland native and award-winning muralist, is known for her richly detailed, whimsical nature-inspired compositions that explore the interplay between organic forms and patterns.
 With a keen understanding of what resonates with Lakeland’s residents, Fazio has consistently demonstrated an ability to create public art that reflects and enhances the community’s cultural identity.
+Her experience spans collaborations from international and national brands to local businesses and government agencies, giving her a well-rounded perspective on public art’s impact.

 Young woman with long dark hair, wearing a black t-shirt, white artistic painted shorts, and sneakers, standing on a red lift platform in front of a large, detailed mural of a cow's face, smiling and pointing at the mural.